-The first course in the mathematics sequence for prospective elementary and middle school teachers.
-This sequence develops the understanding of basic mathematical concepts necessary to teach mathematics at levels K-8.
+One of three courses in the mathematics cluster for prospective elementary and middle school teachers.
+Develops the understanding of basic mathematical concepts necessary for teaching mathematics in grades K-8.
 Topics include problem solving, whole numbers, algorithms for computation, numeration systems, number theory and fractions.
 Prerequisite: MTH 095 Intermediate Algebra or equivalent.